Donmutalib/Exercise-Tracker/README.md

 ```

-You can request GET to /api/users to get a list of all users.
+You can request GET to `[project_url]/api/users` to get a list of all users.

 **GET [project_url]/api/users**

+- Possible responses

 ```
 200 (OK)